skip to main content

 All local broadcast channels

 If you don’t already own an antenna, you can get a pretty good one for anywhere between $20 to $60.
-The Mohu Leaf 50 ($54.99 on Amazon) is a great option if you live in the suburbs because its 60-mile range will likely get you the three OTA bowl channels and more.
-But you can check out our Best Antennas for Cord-Cutters page to browse other antenna options.
+The Mohu Leaf 50 is a great option if you live in the suburbs because its 60-mile range will likely get you the three OTA bowl channels and more.
+But you can check out our Best OTA Antennas page to browse other antenna options.

 Even if you end up subscribing to a TV service to watch all those ESPN bowl games, it’s still wise to own an antenna.
 The one-time purchase is the most effective way to watch local TV, and you’ll even get access to other marquee sporting events depending on what channels are in your area.
 After all, both the Super Bowl and the World Series air on OTA channels.

-This season’s college football bowl games air on ABC, CBS, ESPN, ESPN2, and FOX.
-Most cable, satellite, and live TV streaming providers carry the five channels, so it really comes down to what’s available in your area and what service type you prefer.
+This season’s college football bowl games air on ABC, CBS, ESPN, ESPN2, and The CW.
+Most cable, satellite, and live TV streaming providers carry these channels, so it really comes down to what’s available in your area and what service type you prefer.

 Our favorite service for watching bowl games is YouTube TV.
-It’s the cheapest way to stream all five channels in a single subscription without any demanding equipment requirements.
+It’s the cheapest way to stream all the bowl game channels in a single subscription without any demanding equipment requirements.

 How to watch college bowl games FAQ